cuicaihao/Deep-Learning-for-Oracle-Bone-Script-Recognition/README.md

 ### Step 2: Create the Python Environment and Install the Dependencies

-The default setting is to create vitual environment with Python 3.8.
+The default setting is to create virtual environment with Python 3.8.

 ```bash
 make create_environment